-Under voltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing and tracking.
-An open drain power good signal indicates the output is within 94% to 107% of the nominal voltage.
+Under voltage lockout (UVLO) is internally set at 2.5 V, but can be increased using the enable pin.
+The output voltage startup ramp is controlled by the slow-start pin that can also be configured for sequencing and tracking.
+An open-drain powergood signal indicates the output is within 94% to 107% of its nominal voltage.

 A wide switching frequency range allows efficiency and external component size to be optimized.
-Frequency fold back and thermal shutdown protects the part during an overload condition.
+Frequency foldback and thermal shutdown protects the part during an overload condition.

-The TPS54260-Q1 is available in 10-pin thermally enhanced MSOP PowerPADTM package.
+The TPS54260 is available in 10-pin thermally enhanced MSOP and 10-pin 3-mm $\times$ 3-mm SON PowerPAD packages.